joe-taylor/ansibletests/README.md

 # Ansible Tests

-This is a storing house for my random assortment of test playbooks.
+This repo is a storehouse for my random assortment of Ansible playbooks in progress.
 Each folder is a self-contained ansible environment containing a collection of one or more playbooks, and each folder includes a Vagrantfile to spin up at least one host in which to run aforementioned playbooks.

+This being a learning repository, the playbooks are more likely to be contrived to try out some ansible features than they are to be of actual practical value.

 ## Usage